Goodenia

 Goodenia is a genus of about two hundred species of flowering plants in the family Goodeniaceae.
 Plants in this genus are herbs or shrubs, mostly endemic to Australia.
 The leaves are variably-shaped, the flowers arranged in small groups, with three or five sepals, the corolla bilaterally symmetrical and either fan-shaped with two "lips" or tube-shaped.
 The petals are usually yellow to white, the stamens free from each other and the fruit a capsule.

 Taxonomy

-The genus Goodenia was first formally described in 1793 by James Edward Smith in his book A Specimen of the Botany of New Holland and the first species he described was G. ramosissima.
+The genus Goodenia was first formally described in 1793 by James Edward Smith in his book A Specimen of the Botany of New Holland and the first species he described was G. ramosissima, now known as Scaevola ramosissima.
 The name Goodenia honours Bishop of Carlisle Samuel Goodenough, a member of the Linnean Society of London at the time.